-Picture this: You've just launched your new website.
+Picture this: You've just launched your new website or mobile app.
 Sleek design, top-notch content, and you're ready to see the registrations pour in.

 You've thought of everything – or so you thought.
-After a while, you start noticing that your users are not getting your emails.
+After a while, you start noticing that your customers are not getting your transactional emails.
 Signup confirmations, order receipts, password resets – all of these emails seem to be going into a digital black hole.

 But what’s going on?

 If you're a WordPress user, you might be relying on PHP mail to send your emails (the standard method for WordPress).
 The problem with this is that it's a less than reliable method.
 After all, spammers are known to abuse PHP mail, leading major email providers like Gmail and Outlook to often block it.

 This issue might have brought you here: you need a reliable, free SMTP server – and no, it's probably not the one provided by your web hosting company.
 It may work better than PHP mail, but it could still get blocked if you're sending more than a handful of emails each day.

 To get your transactional emails successfully delivered, we've put together a list of free SMTP servers (also called SMTP relay service) that have gone through our rigorous deliverability tests.
 And here's the best part – they are not just reliable, they're also completely free to use with certain limitations – which is much better than just a free trial.
 So, you can keep your credit card tucked away—you won't need it.

 Setting one of these email servers up is straightforward – you don't need to be a developer or programming languages, as all the necessary information for setup is provided in an easy-to-understand manner.
 These servers include secure connections using SSL/TLS encryption.